MilanBhattarai77/MilanBhattarai77.github.io/_pages/projects.md

 <br>
 ### Thesis Project <br>
 * Grocery Demand Prediction.
-<p>Developed a grocery demand prediction model using Exponential Smoothing and ARIMA, optimizing inventory, forescating upcoming seasonal sales price and quantity.
+ <p>Developed a grocery demand prediction model using Exponential Smoothing and ARIMA, optimizing inventory, forescating
+ upcoming seasonal sales price and quantity.
 It was my Bachelor's degree major project at Everest Engineering College.</p>
   <a href="https://github.com/MilanBhattarai77/Grocery-Demand-Prediction" target="_blank"> Files <br>

 ### Projects <br>
 * MCQ Quiz Exam
 <p>Developed a web-based MCQ Quiz Exam application using HTML, CSS, JavaScript, PHP, and MySQL, automating exam management and performance evaluation as part of a mini-project at Everest Engineering College.
 The application supports various subjects, provides user feedback, and is compatible with major web browsers. </p>
-  <a href="https://github.com/MilanBhattarai77/MCQ-Quiz-Exam" target="_blank"> <br>
+  <a href="https://github.com/MilanBhattarai77/MCQ-Quiz-Exam" target="_blank"> Files
-  Files <br>

 * Blood Bank And Donar Management System
 <p>Developed a web-based Blood Bank and Donor Management System (BBDMS) using HTML, CSS, Bootstrap5, JavaScript, jQuery, PHP, and MySQL, facilitating efficient donor-recipient communication and blood stock management as part of a Minor Project in IT Engineering at Everest Engineering College.</p>